Mabel Ho: “I still flirt with the idea of leaving. But that dream plays to a different tune now.”

 Play to listen to Mae read a passage from her story.

 Days after Malaysia’s fifteenth general election last November, my country was still at a political stalemate.
 There was no clear winner and we had a hung parliament.
-Confusingly, both the leaders of the coalitions leading the race were saying they had the numbers.
+Confusingly, both the heads of the two coalitions leading the race were saying they had the numbers.

 Memes about how Malaysians were incapable of getting any work done flooded social media as we waited.
 It was impossible to concentrate on anything else, so I joined the masses refreshing Twitter and Malaysiakini every few minutes.
 I watched explainer videos from rebel activists and Tiktok pundits like Kuasasiswa and Iqtobal on Malaysia’s democratic and political processes: what contingencies would kick in if this or that happened, or if the impasse persisted.